 The Aljezur International School is found on the edge of the National Park.
 It is a small school with an emphasis on individual teaching.
 A 30-minute drive takes you to the Escola Internacional Vale Verde in Luz and the Nobel International primary school campus in Espiche.
 The main Nobel campus, catering for all ages up to 18, is 45 minutes away.

 Aljezur real estate is mostly either in the main town of Aljezur or on the clifftops behind Praia da Arrifana.
-There are villages strewn across the countryside.
-Unusually for the Algarve as a whole, it’s flat until it reaches the edge of the Monchique mountains.
-The flat, high land is reminiscent of an English moor, albeit with a good deal more sun.
-It is cooler here than further east.
-The winds come in from the Atlantic, where there is no more land until you hit the American coast.
-Yes, it’s windier and rainier than further east.
-This makes it a more pleasant landscape and a welcome relief from the inland temperatures.
-And great for surfing!
+Unusually for the Algarve as a whole, the terrain is flat until it reaches the edge of the Monchique mountains.
+There are villages strewn across the countryside and the flat, high land is reminiscent of an English moor, albeit with a good deal more sun.
+It is cooler here than further east, with winds coming in from the Atlantic, where there is no more land until you hit the American coast.
+The propensity for more wind and rain actually makes Aljezur a more pleasant landscape and a welcome relief from the inland temperatures – and great for surfing!

 Aljezur is for those who love the outdoor life.
 The area is full of hiking, biking, buggying and off-roading opportunities.
-Aljezur town is the source of a connecting path to the breathtaking ‘Via Algarviana’.
-This winds from Sagres at the very tip of western Europe, to Alcoutim on the eastern border with Spain.
-The beaches of the West Coast are famous for their surf.
+Aljezur town is the source of a connecting path to the breathtaking ‘Via Algarviana’, where winds from Sagres at the very tip of western Europe blow to Alcoutim on the eastern border with Spain.

-Aljezur property for sale is popular with expats from western Europe.
-It provides a complete retreat from the busy city life.
-There are reminders everywhere of the region’s ancient history, from the Romans to the Moors to the Christian conquest.
-Beautiful churches, forts, and castles dot the area.
+Aljezur property is popular with expats from western Europe, given that it provides a complete retreat from the busy city life.
+With beautiful churches, forts, and castles that dot the area, there are reminders everywhere of the region’s ancient history, from the Romans to the Moors to the Christian conquest.

 An Aljezur property owner can enjoy any amount of peace and quiet.
-For a more social setting, the neighboring area of Lagos is only a half hour drive away.
-Lagos town hosts Michelin mentioned restaurants.
-There are nightclubs, bars, a train station nearby, and a marina.
-Luz is a population center for expats.
-There you can fit right in, sipping coffee in the square with your fellow countrymen.
+For a more social setting, the neighbouring area of Lagos, a town that hosts Michelin-acclaimed restaurants, is only a half hour drive away.
+Here, there are nightclubs, bars, a marina and a convenient train station.
+Luz is also a popular destination for expats – there you can fit right in, sipping coffee in the square with your fellow countrymen.